EFForg/design/animations.md

 Here are some considerations we keep in mind.

 --

+## Considerations for Movement in an Interface
+this section could use love!

 ## EFF-y Principles for Animations
+The following sections details considerations for tutorial gifs, and for illustrating concepts.

 ### **Visuals:**
 DON'T: Use images or assets that you do not own.
 Look out for types of attribution and copyright considerations.
 DO: Use images that you've created yourself.
 If you're short on time or if it's preferable to use graphics that exist out in the world, use external images that are CC-BY, which require attribution.
 A good resource is commons.wikimedia.org.